Aglorios17/Darkly_19/VULNERABILITIES.md

 ### Understand
 By having the server accept files who are not images it can also accept and execute malicious scripts.

+Spoofing consists of disguising as a trusted entity for the hacker to get what he wants at the detriment of the victim.
+Here we spoof by making believe a file to be of an acceptable type while it is not.<br>
+This breach could be avoided by not trusting request headers and instead manually verifying the file type.

 ## 4 - survey vote interception add votes
 ### Flag
 03A944B434D5BAFF05F46C4BEDE5792551A2595574BCAFC9A6E25F67C382CCAA